arbems/Dependency-Injection-Samples/src/8.x/AspNetCore/Lifetimes/README.md

 	- Resolve a Scoped service from another Transient or Scoped service.

 ## ﻿Getting Started
-This is an example to show how service lifetimes work using dependency injection in .NET
+This is an example to show how service lifetimes work using dependency injection in ASP.NET Core
 ### Installation
 1. Install packages
 ```